newnightcoder/100daysofcode/LOG DAY 67.md

 **what i did:**

-- i continued fixing many design bugs and coded to improve the game in general.
-- still on it.
+- i continued fixing many design bugs and coded to improve the game in general. still on it.
-- i could create an html element and style it in JS (for the restart game menu)
+- i could create an html element and style it in JS (for the RESTART game menu).

 **what i learned:**

-- how to document.createElement():
+- how to document.createElement()!!!

-let *varName* = document.createElement('*element*') // *varName*.innerHTML ='text' // document.body.appendChild(*varName*)
+- let *varName* = document.createElement('*element*') // *varName*.innerHTML ='text' // document.body.appendChild(*varName*)

 **next:**